druskflow/dapp/README.md

 trading bots, arbitrage bots etc, flash loans...nft bots, buy when they are being dropped, have a btot that recognize the mint function

-Blockchain based API: This stands in the middle of web 2.0 and web 3.0
+Blockchain based API: This stands in the middle of web 2.0 and web 3.0 API is a web service that lets people request information from it or post information to it. e.g RapidAPI